 It could have benefited from a dedicated row of numerical keys, or at the very least the ability to shrink it and reposition it to one lower corner of the screen to enable single-handed text entry.

-Still, you get the same clearly laid out keyboard and the same unobtrusively smart word suggestion system, so it's by no means a write-off.
+Still, you get the same clearly laid out keyboard and the same unobtrusively smart word suggestion system, and with the Windows Phone 8.1 update it also gets the ability to swipe words rather than tapping them out, so it's by no means a write-off.
 It's just that the Lumia 1520 isn't the messaging or emailing power-house that it could have been.

 Speaking of email, the Lumia 1520 comes with the usual email tools available to other Windows Phone 8 users.
 Set-up is easy, as it's set-up to deal with Hotmail and Nokia Mail (of course) as well as Gmail and Yahoo.
 We were even able to set up our Apple Mail account by selecting the "Other account" option, and it worked without a hitch.

 There's still no unified email app for all of these disparate accounts, though, which is a bit of a pain.
 You have to have a different Live Tile for each account, which feels a little messy.